 There will be occasions when some form of physical contact is inevitable, for example if a child has an accident or is hurt or is in a situation of danger to themselves or others around them.
 However, at all times the agreed policy for positive handling must be adhered to.
 If staff, visitors, volunteers or parent helpers are working with children alone they must ensure they are visible to other members of staff.
 They will be expected to inform another member of staff of their whereabouts in school, who they are with and for how long.
 Doors, ideally, should have a clear glass panel in them and be left open.

-Staff are responsible for their own actions and behaviour and should avoid any conduct in school and outside of school, online and offline, which would lead any reasonable person to question their motivation and intentions.
+Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions.